Europe, Copenhagen, Denmark, Travel

 CityHub Copenhagen is an affordable and unique option for staying in Copenhagen!

-The tiny capsule rooms are perfect for solo travelers or couples wanting to cut costs while still staying in a safe and clean hotel.
+The tiny capsule rooms are perfect for solo travelers or couples who want to cut costs while staying in a safe and clean hotel.

-CityHub Copenhagen is located in Vesterbro, an area with a local off-the-beaten-path feel to it while still being close to the city center.
+CityHub Copenhagen is located in Vesterbro, an area with a local, off-the-beaten-path feel that is still close to the city center.

 Guided Tours to Explore Copenhagen Off the Beaten Path